Do you enjoy listening to music?

 The show is about getting real with the guest artist’s life and experiences delivered in a not so serious mood.

 The hosts Jeff and Eric Rosenthal, are brothers known for their Hip-hop sketch comedy videos.

 I especially enjoyed their interview with Cardi B. I find Cardi B hilarious and at the same time real by the way she talks and delivers her answers.
-She swears and talks dirty but it in a funny way.
+She swears and talks dirty in a funny way.

-A Waste of Time podcast playlist is available on their website where you can also have a snippet of who Eric and Jeff Rosenthal are.
+A Waste of Time podcast playlist is available on their website where you can also have a snippet of who Eric and Jeff are.

 7. Punch Up the Jam

 So when I heard Punch Up the Jam, I got excited.
-The hosts, Miel Bredouw and Demi Adejuyigbe, are real-life comedians and best friends who came up with the podcast’s theme out of belting out Jungle Boogie one morning.
+The hosts, Miel Bredouw and Demi Adejuyigbe, are real-life comics and best friends who came up with the podcast’s theme out of belting out Jungle Boogie one morning.

 On my note, I found them funny.
 You can’t take their commentaries seriously though because they tend to take away the artistry of the song.

 Their review of Miley Cyrus’ song Party in the USA is so hilarious.
-They imitate her singing voice and take down the lyrics of the song because they think it doesn’t match Miley Cyrus in real life.
+They imitate her singing voice and take down the lyrics of the song because they think it doesn’t match Miley in real life.

-P.S Read their description on their site, it’s so funny.
+P.S.
+Read their description on their site!